-In most residence halls, you can install a wireless router on the Southeastern residence hall network to provide a wireless or wired connection to your computer, laptop, or gaming console.
+In Zachary Taylor, you can install a wireless router on the Southeastern residence hall network to provide a wireless or wired connection to your computer, laptop, or gaming console.
 Please be aware that incorrectly installing or not securing a router could disrupt the campus network and is a violation of the Southeastern Responsible Computing Policy.
 Repeated violations could result in disciplinary action, including loss of Internet access.
 You are responsible for ensuring your router is installed correctly.
 Follow the instructions below to install your router.

 Secure your router--Before connecting to the network, make sure your router is secure.
 This may vary depending on the manufacturer.
 Refer to your router manual or manufacturer website for further instructions.

 Change default username and password.
 This will prevent others from logging into your router and changing settings.

 Change the SSID.
 This is the "name" of the wireless network you see when connecting a device.

 Enable wireless security and password protection.
 This step is critical.
 You are responsible for any activity that occurs on your router.
 For instance, if someone accesses your router and illegally shares files on the network, this activity will be traced back to you.
 WPA2 and PSK is the recommended protocol for connection security and maximum connection speed.

 In this example, the "Wireless1234" network has security enabled.

 Turn off "turbo mode".
 Many newer "N" and "AC" routers attempt to boost network speed by using additional channels.
 However, in a residence hall environment where lots of other routers are present, the additional interference of using multiple channels may actually make your connection slower.